Robert Rankin (photographer): Book publishing

 Rankin's publishing company, Rankin Publishers, produced a range of products under the Australia's Wilderness brand, based on Rankin's photographs, videos, music and writing.
 Rankin Publishers released the Queensland's Scenic Rim Wilderness Calendar 1981, Australian Wilderness Skills (1983) and On the Edge of Wilderness (1983), the latter showcasing wilderness regions surrounding the city of Brisbane.
-Classic Wild Walks of Australia (1989), also printed in Brisbane its content released later on CD-ROM, and described by the Sydney Morning Herald as the best of its kind in Australia.
+Classic Wild Walks of Australia (1989), also printed in Brisbane its content released later on CD-ROM, and described by the Sydney Morning Herald as the "best of its kind" in Australia.
 Also in 1989, William Heinemann Australia chose two of Rankin's images for the front and back covers of a publication on the Snowy Mountains.
 Wilderness Light (1993), was a discussion of his work.

-Until 2014, Rankin published 150 different titles including books, prints, music CDs, short films, DVDs and software over 34 years, and sold as many as 30,000 calendars, diaries and boxed cards annually.
+Rankin has published different titles including books, prints, music CDs, short films, DVDs, and software.
+Within the first year of publishing, Rankin has sold as many as 30,000 calendars, diaries, and boxed cards.
+As of 2026, Rankin sells up to 100,000 copies annually.
 Simon and Matthews cite Rankin's calendars in discussing the way "images of wilderness in everyday use provoke the question of how sentimental attachments toward landscapes might prompt environmental awareness and action".
-Connell and Gibson, discussing the absence of "realities of Australian “nature”—salinity, old growth logging, bleaching of coral from pollution, soil erosion in marginal landscapes—are not surprisingly absent, replaced instead by an idyllic nature free from human influence", use Rankin’s Wilderness CD of 1994 as an example.
+Connell and Gibson, discussing the absence of "realities of Australian “nature”—salinity, old growth logging, bleaching of coral from pollution, soil erosion in marginal landscapes—are not surprisingly absent, replaced instead by an idyllic nature free from human influence", use Rankin's Wilderness CD of 1994 as an example.